httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The HTTP fields defined in this document can be used for HTTP integrity.
-Senders choose a hashing algorithm and calculate a digest from an input related to the HTTP message, the algorithm identifier and digest are transmitted in an HTTP field.
+Senders choose a hashing algorithm and calculate a digest from an input related to the HTTP message.
+The algorithm identifier and digest are transmitted in an HTTP field.
 Receivers can validate the digest for integrity purposes.
-Hashing algorithms are registered in the "Hash Algorithms for HTTP Digest Fields" (see
+Hashing algorithms are registered in the "Hash Algorithms for HTTP Digest Fields" registry (see
-{{algorithms}}).
+{{establish-hash-algorithm-registry}}).

-Selecting the data on which digests are calculated depends on the use case of HTTP messages.
+Selecting the data on which digests are calculated depends on the use case of the HTTP messages.
 This document provides different fields for HTTP representation data and HTTP content.

-There are use-cases where a simple digest of the HTTP content bytes is required.
+There are use cases where a simple digest of the HTTP content bytes is required.
 The `Content-Digest` request and response header and trailer field is defined to support digests of content ({{Section 6.4 of RFC9110}}); see
 {{content-digest}}.

-For more advanced use-cases, the `Repr-Digest` request and response header and trailer field ({{representation-digest}}) is defined.
+For more advanced use cases, the `Repr-Digest` request and response header and trailer field ({{representation-digest}}) is defined.
 It contains a digest value computed by applying a hashing algorithm to selected representation data ({{Section 3.2 of RFC9110}}).
-Basing `Repr-Digest` on the selected representation makes it straightforward to apply it to use-cases where the message content requires some sort of manipulation to be considered as representation of the resource or content conveys a partial representation of a resource, such as Range Requests (see {{Section 14 of RFC9110}}).
+Basing `Repr-Digest` on the selected representation makes it straightforward to apply it to use cases where the message content requires some sort of manipulation to be considered as representation of the resource or content conveys a partial representation of a resource, such as Range Requests (see {{Section 14 of RFC9110}}).